 This Is How To Store Your Collard Greens

-Let’s examine the best way to store collard greens.
+Let’s examine the best way to store fresh collard greens.

 This article will list each storage method and provide them to you in easy step-by-step directions.
 The methods examined are for raw or cooked greens including the refrigerator or freezer.
 For short or long-term, this article covers it all.